K-Radar: 4D Radar Object Detection for Autonomous Driving in Various Weather Conditions: Details of annotation and calibration

 Accurate calibration of the 4DRT and LPC is crucial to utilize the 3D bounding box annotated in the LPC as a label of the 4DRT.
 We utilize visualized BEV-2D and LPC as well as spatial information (sensor placement location) of all sensors to precisely calibrate 4DRT and LPC.
-We develop a program that matches temporal offset (i.e., frame error) and spatial offset (i.e., 2D translation, yaw) through a near-field (within about 30m) objects which are clearly visualized (calibration clue shown in Figure \ref{calibration_clue}), as shown in Figure \ref{calibration_process}.
+We develop a program that matches temporal offset (i.e., frame error) and spatial offset (i.e., 2D translation, yaw) through near-field (within about 30m) objects which are clearly visualized (calibration clue shown in Figure \ref{calibration_clue}), as shown in Figure \ref{calibration_process}.
 The GUI program in Figure \ref{calibration_process} supports a resolution of 1 cm per pixel, resulting in a maximum calibration error of 0.5 cm.
-We note that the video clip containing the calibration process (shown in Figure \ref{calibration_process}) is available in Section I URL 3, and the video clip containing the calibration result (shown in Figure \ref{calibration_result}) is available in Section I URL 5.
+We have not considered the pitch angle difference between 4D Radar and Lidar, since we fix the sensors precisely perpendicular to the ground, resulting in no theoretical difference in the pitch angle.
+We note that the video clip containing the calibration process (shown in Figure \ref{calibration_process}) is available in Section J URL 3, and the video clip containing the calibration result (shown in Figure \ref{calibration_result}) is available in Section J URL 5.
 Through the calibration process, we note that the vehicle approaching from the other side matches correctly as shown in the calibration result (shown in Figure \ref{calibration_result}).